 What is due this week?

-Please note that the quiz can only be taken once.
-This test is timed - you have exactly 1 hour to complete it once you begin.
+You have one journal entry due this week (the same as last week), and a quiz.
+Again, please note that the quiz can only be taken once and to only take the quiz that covers the book that you are reading.
+This quiz is timed - you have exactly 1 hour to complete it once you begin.
 You cannot stop and save - it must be completed in one sitting.
 Once you submit the quiz, you cannot change answers.
 All saved answers will automatically be submitted at the deadline if you have not submitted them.
 The test is not meant to be "tricky," or even to dig deeply into the material.
 It will consist of two components: First, a review of key concepts from Lessons 3, 4 and 5.
 Second, it will cover major facts and/or themes from the reading.
 Again, these questions will be relatively straightforward.
 There will be no essay questions.

 I strongly encourage you to look over at least the "Language of Energy and Sustainability" term list at the end of Lessons 3, 4, and 5 to prepare for this week's quiz.
 I'm happy to help you review.